 The independent summary writing can be made more challenging by adding length or by requiring connections to the text materials.
-It can also be modified to ELL or struggling students by having students just reflect on the one text that was easiest for them to understand.
+It can also be modified to ELL or struggling students by having students just reflect on the one text that was easier for them to understand.

-After students have written their summaries, have them complete the second part of the First Word, Last Word strategy, using the word SUMMARY to reflect on their understanding of summary.
+After students have written their summary, students will complete the second part of the First Word, Last Word strategy, using the word SUMMARY to reflect on their understanding of summary.